 During four holy times each year, according to the Tibetan calendar, Root Institute organises a celebration of the most significant events in Lord Shakyamuni Buddha's life, which we call our Festival of Lights & Merit.
+We offer prayer flags, thousands of lights, flowers and 3 pujas by monks on behalf of all sentient beings and our beloved sponsors in and around the Holy site of Buddha's enlightenment, Mahabodhi Stupa.

 Chokhor Duchen commemorates the anniversary upon which Shakyamuni Buddha first began teaching the Dharma.
 For seven weeks after his enlightenment, the Buddha did not teach.
 After this period, Indra and Brahma offered a dharmachakra and a conch shell and requested Shakyamuni to teach.
 Accepting, Buddha Shakyamuni turned the Wheel of Dharma for the first time in Sarnath, India by teaching on the Four Noble Truths.
 It is auspicious to perform meritorious activities on this specific day when the effects of any action multiply 100 million times.